 (3) Observing significant development and qualification tests and flight program/project operations to verify conformance with approved procedures and plans.

 f.
-Establish and support research and technology development so that state-of-the-art methodologies are incorporated into the implementation of planetary protection policy.
+Establishing and supporting research and technology development so that state-of-the-art methodologies are incorporated into the implementation of planetary protection policy.